unisonweb/unisonweb-org/src/data/docs/abilities.md

 Notice the `{IO}` attached to the `->` in `greet : Text ->{IO} ()`.
 We read this type signature as saying that `greet` is a function from `Text` to `()` which "while using I/O in the process". `IO` is what we call an _ability_ in Unison and we say that `greet` "requires the `IO` ability".

-This tutorial covers the basics of how you'll interact with abilities and how they are type-checked, using `IO` as an example, then we'll show you how to create and use new abilities.
+The rest of this tutorial covers the basics of how you'll interact with abilities and how they are type-checked, using `IO` as an example, then we'll show you how to create and use new abilities.
 Abilities are a simple-to-use yet powerful language feature that subsumes many other more specific language features: exceptions, asynchronous I/O, generators, coroutines, logic programming, and many more concepts.
 Enabled by abilities, these concepts can be expressed as regular libraries in Unison.

 Let's get started!
 If you are interested, this tutorial has several fun exercises located throughout the text.